 Customize an existing buildpack or create your own custom buildpack.
 A common development practice for custom buildpacks is to fork existing buildpacks and sync subsequent patches from upstream.
 For information about customizing an existing buildpack or creating your own, see the following:

 After you have modified an existing buildpack or created your own, it is necessary to maintain it.
-Refer to the following when maintaining your own buildpacks:
+See the following topics to maintain your own buildpacks:

-Note: To configure a production server for your web app, see the Configuring a Production Server topic.
+Note: To configure a production server for your web app, see Configuring a production server topic.